 How does General Motors (NYSE:GM) fund its balance sheet?

-This question can be answered by looking at GM’s capital structure.
+This question can be answered by looking at GM’s debt or capital structure.

 The capital structure relates to how GM leverages through debt and equity.